 The European Union “must be bolder over the Middle East”, EU Commissioner Chris Patten has said.
 On a visit to Gaza, Mr Patten described the blockade of Gaza as a “terrible failure – immoral, illegal and ineffective”, one that had “deliberately triggered an economic and social crisis which has many humanitarian consequences”, reports The Guardian.
 He said: “The default European position should not be to wait to find out what the Americans are going to do, and if the Americans don’t do anything to wring our hands.
 We should be prepared to be more explicit in setting out Europe’s objectives and doing more to try to implement them.”
 Adding: “It’s difficult to understand what preventing exports has to do with security.
 It has everything to do with the view that Gaza should be collectively punished to discredit Hamas.
 Unfortunately there are some centuries, if not millennia, of history that show that does not work.
 Presumably the international community as well as Israel wants at some stage – sooner rather than later – to be able to persuade Gaza and its political leadership to take a course which will lead to reconciliation and peace and stability.
 It’s difficult to know how you accomplish that if you deny the people of Gaza any social or economic progress.”
 His visit coincides with that of Baroness Ashton, the EU foreign policy chief, who called on Israel to open Gaza’s borders rather than merely allow in more consumer goods.

 And The Independent reports on celebrations across South Africa yesterday to mark the 92nd birthday of Nelson Mandela.
 The Indy reports: “Mr Mandela, who is now largely retired from public life, spent the day with close family at his Johannesburg home.
 Earlier, schoolchildren from Eastern Cape province, where he grew up, had been flown to the city to sing him birthday songs.
 Leaders around the world paid tribute to Mr Mandela, who stepped down as South African president in 1999.
 US President Barack Obama praised his ‘extraordinary vision, leadership, and spirit’, and UN chief Ban Ki-Moon described him as “a towering figure” who “embodies the highest values of humanity”.
 South Africa’s President Jacob Zuma visited Mvezo, the district where Mr Mandela was born, to plant trees and participate in painting a school building, while Mr Mandela’s wife, Graca Machel, helped plant a vegetable garden at a Soweto orphanage.”
 Yesterday, to mark the first Mandela Day, Left Foot Forward looked at the positives to be drawn from one of Mr Mandela’s greatest legacies – the World Cup, which his successor Jacob Zuma described as “the beginning of a better future for South Africa and Africa”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.